 Pond/Stream/Site Erosion Assessment

-creeping water primrose
+Picture of creeping water primrose on a pond

 Many established landscapes that were once sunny and full of lush turf grass are now 90 to 100% shaded due to mature tree growth.
 The shade may present an erosion problem in the landscape due to stormwater runoff where the grass no longer grows and the landscape is sloped.
 In some cases the water pools and is stagnant for days.